 CCF's biggest break came in the year 2000, when BCE purchased CTV, and a substantial grant to the Canadian Communications Foundation was a key element in the attendant "Benefits Package".
 This clearly and importantly established the Foundation as being recognized by the CRTC as worthy of broadcasters' support.

 This funding, spread over the 7-year licence of CTV, made it possible for CCF to hire hourly-paid researcher/writers, and has enabled the CCF to establish a nucleus of more than a dozen contributors from across Canada.
-One such new recruit was former CTV VP Pip Wedge, who in October 2004 succeeded Lyman Potts as Vice-President of the Foundation.
+One such new recruit was former CTV VP Pip Wedge, who in October 2004 succeeded Lyman Potts as Vice-President of the Foundation, and would later become President, and then Executive Director.

 In May of 2004, a year-long update of the website was completed.
 Trevor Trinkaus, who re-designed the site in 1999, revamped the website to today's technical standards, and also made it possible for authorized editors to go into sections of the site and make corrections or additions - a saving of both time and money.